 Above, we can see a relatively simple three-state implementation of this.
 Aside from the potential for data loss with active-passive replication, we can see that there’s already quite a bit of custom logic required to correctly route transactions from the application, and this code will have to be maintained and updated anytime the application is scaled up or down and anytime the company begins operations in a new state or country.

-A lot of the architectural complexity required for the PostgreSQL approach detailed above can be simplified with better tooling.
-In this case, we’ll look at a version of the real-world architecture used by Hard Rock Digital.
-Hard Rock Digital uses CockroachDB, a PostgreSQL-compatible distributed SQL database, as its system of record because it makes geolocating data far simpler.
+A lot of the architectural complexity required for the Postgres approach detailed above can be simplified with better tooling.
+In this case, we’ll look at a simplified version of the real-world architecture used by Hard Rock Digital.

-The advantages of this setup over the previous one are numerous:
+The advantages of this setup over the previous one are numerous, but among them:

 betstable with a